tclokie/Sentify-Assessment/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Sentify Challenge

+This is a sample project for Sentify.
+The challenge is to automate the creation of an encrypted S3 bucket using the AWS CDK, written in TypeScript.

+# Status

+Code written to set up an encrypted S3 bucket, not yet tested.
+Next step: write a fine-grained assertion test.

 ## Useful commands